-The conference focuses on how theories and research into meaning and signification address knowledge, skill, and feeling.
-We warmly welcome theoretical and empirical papers investigating the relations of this trio or any of the three concepts that are central to semiosis.
+The conference focused on how theories and research into meaning and signification address knowledge, skill, and feeling.
+The theoretical and empirical papers investigating the relations of this trio or any of the three concepts that are central to semiosis.

 • Prof. Kristiina Ilmonen, Sibelius Academy of the Uniarts Helsinki